Estimating functional parameters for understanding the impact of weather and government interventions on COVID-19 outbreak: Application to COVID-19

 We further investigate the interaction effects of the basic reproduction number.
 Particularly, we focus on the interaction effects between the intervention factor, which is controllable by governments, and the five weather factors, which are uncontrollable.
-The sensitivity indices \citep{sobol1993sensitivity} of these five interaction effects are first computed to compare their relative importance.
-For the sake of saving the space, only the interaction effects for New York are demonstrated here, as other cities have no obvious interaction effects.
-The sensitivity indices and the interaction plot with the highest index are shown in the left and right panels of Figure \ref{fig:interaction_effect_plot}, respectively.
+The sensitivity indices of these five interaction effects are first computed to compare their relative importance.
+For the sake of saving the space, only the interaction effects for New York are demonstrated here.
+The sensitivity indices and the interaction plot with the highest index are respectively shown in the left and right panels of Figure \ref{fig:interaction_effect_plot}.
 It can be seen that the interaction effect between temperature and government interventions has the highest sensitivity index, and from the interaction plot of the two factors, it appears that when governments implement more restrictions, the effect of temperature on the virus spread tends to be milder.
 This result suggests that as the weather gets colder, policymakers may need to implement more restrictions to mitigate the pandemic.

-Last but not least, we validate the proposed model by performing predictions on the test data from November 12 to 25.
+We validate the proposed model by performing predictions on the test data from November 12 to 25.
 The prediction results of the eight cities are shown in Figure \ref{fig:newcase_prediction}.
 The predictions are reasonably accurate over the 14-day period.
-Particularly, in the cities New York, Los Angeles, San Francisco, and Saint Louis, the infected cases tend to increase over the 14-day period and our predictions successfully capture the trend.
+Particularly, in the cities New York, Los Angeles, Baltimore, and San Francisco, the infected cases tend to increase over the 14-day period and our predictions successfully capture the trend.
 This shows strong empirical justification for our model specification.

+Figure \ref{fig:realdata_fraction} presents the posteriors of the fraction of cases reported, $\kappa(t)$.
+The posteriors show that the actual infections are greatly undetected in most of the cities.
+This finding coincides with the recent results by \cite{CDConline,pei2021burden,noh2021estimation}.
+In particular, San Francisco shows that the fraction less than 40\% for the entire time of the ongoing pandemic, and New York shows low fractions during the peak of confirmed cases, which suggests that the number of actual infections during the peak is likely much higher (over 20,000 daily cases) than the confirmed daily cases (about 8,000).
+The estimation of the fractions provides crucial insights for public health, which determines the actual severity of COVID-19 and can be used to develop effective strategies against the outbreak.